-Cape Verde is not really a good choice for those with limited mobility or needing walking aids due to uneven streets and pathways.
+Cape Verde is NOT RECOMMENDED for those with limited mobility or needing walking aids due to uneven streets and pathways.
 Unfortunately, wheelchairs are not readily available on the islands.

-There is a complimentary snack served on board and an in-flight menu to purchase extra drinks/snacks.
-Please note there is no in-flight entertainment on flights to Cape Verde so it is advisable to take a book or game to occupy children.
+When we purchase your flight ticket, where we can we purchase an in-flight meal for you.
+There is also an in-flight menu to purchase additional drinks/snacks.
+Please note there is no in-flight entertainment on flights to Cape Verde so it is advisable to take a book, i-pad or games.

 Sorry, no results were found.

 Enter your details below to receive discounted holiday offers.

 This website uses 'cookies' to give you the best experience.
 Find out more.